What are infertility tests?

 - There is a physical problem, such as not

-being able to release sperm (ejaculate) or not ovulating or having irregular
+being able to release sperm (ejaculate), not ovulating, or having irregular

 - You are in your mid-30s or older, have not used